Arthritis Travel Insurance

 - Choose an area that will have transport options available should you wish to travel around the area you are visiting and that there is wheelchair access if you need it.

-Areas with a steep hills or a lot of steps to climb could cause problems for your Arthritis when you are on holiday, so be realistic with your abilities and choose your holiday destination accordingly.
-Flat surfaces will help if you need a wheelchair or with pulling along a suitcase.
+Areas with steep hills or a lot of steps to climb could cause problems for your Arthritis when you are on holiday, so be realistic with your abilities and choose your holiday destination carefully.

-Wear light clothing in hot climates and wear comfortable and appropriate shoes that will not cause you problems with your Arthritis and be comfortable to travel in.
+Wear light clothing in hot climates and wear comfortable and appropriate shoes that will not cause you problems with your Arthritis.

 Before you leave the country, it is important to purchase a Travel Insurance policy that will cover your Arthritis or any other pre existing medical condition you may have.